RuiyangJu/RG-KCR/README.md

 # Kuzushiji-Detection
 ## Dataset
 ### Data Collection

+The dataset is available from the [CODH](https://codh.rois.ac.jp/char-shape/book/), and the raw data is held by National Institute of Japanese Literature (NIJL).

 | Index | NIJL Book ID | Book Title | Total Images | Annotated Images |
 | :--: | :--: | :--: | :--: | :--: |
 | 1 | 100241706 | 虚南留別志 | 77 | 67 |